discentem/vagrant-LAMP/README.md

 4. Run the following command from the project directory: `vagrant up`.
 This will create a virtual machine as defined by the code in `./Vagrantfile`.
 5. Profit!
 You should now have a Ubuntu virtual machine running a LAMP stack.
 You can ssh to it with `vagrant ssh`.
 Your website should be accessible in a web browser `localhost:8080`.

-- You can ssh or sftp to `localhost:2222` in order to update the web files.
-The files will be found at `/var/www/*`.
+- You can ssh or sftp to server at `localhost:2222` with username:`vagrant` and password:`vagrant`.
+The website files will be found at `/var/www/*`.
 - From the server, you can access `mysql` with the following command: `sudo mysql -h 127.0.0.1 -p`.
-The default password is `mysqldefault`.
+The default sql password is `mysqldefault`.

 ## Development